List of British Rail Class 87 locomotives

-This article gives a list of all British Rail Class 87 locomotives.
+This article gives a list of all 36 British Rail Class 87 locomotives.

-Pre-tops numbers E3201–34 were allocated to the first 34 locomotives, but these were never carried.
-Initially the locomotive names fell into four categories: historical locomotives on the West Coast Main Line or nearby, major population centres on the route, significant figures in British history, or the works of Walter Scott.
+Pre-TOPS numbers E3201–34 were allocated to the first 34 locomotives, but these were never carried.
+Initially, the locomotive names fell into four categories: historical locomotives on the West Coast Main Line or nearby, major population centres on the route, significant figures in British history, or the works of Sir Walter Scott.